BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Slovenia's weather can change quickly, especially in the mountains.
-A waterproof and windproof jacket is essential for hiking in the Alps, and comfortable walking shoes are a must for exploring cobblestone streets and scenic trails.
+Pack layers, regardless of the season, as Slovenia's weather can change quickly, especially in the mountains.
+A waterproof jacket is essential for unexpected rain showers, and comfortable walking shoes are a must for exploring charming old towns and hiking trails like those in Triglav National Park.

 safety

-Tap water in Slovenia is perfectly safe and delicious to drink, so bring a reusable water bottle to save money and reduce plastic waste.
-You can refill it at public fountains or even in most restaurants and cafes without any hesitation.
+Tap water in Slovenia is perfectly safe and delicious to drink, so bring a reusable water bottle to save money and reduce waste.
+You'll find public fountains in many parks and town squares, making it easy to refill throughout the day.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.